 Secondhand Exposure Risks and the Air Force

-The family members of Air Force personnel could also have been at risk of asbestos exposure if they lived on an Air Force base when the material was widely used.
-Air Force bases contained huge amounts of asbestos products, meaning the risks of exposure were high.
+The family members of Airmen could also have been at risk of asbestos exposure if they lived with a service member when the material was widely used.

-Additionally, Air Force service members may have brought asbestos fibers back to their homes.
-In high-risk jobs, asbestos dust could get stuck to their uniforms.
-If their family members touched the contaminated clothes, they were being exposed to asbestos.
+Air Force service members may have brought asbestos fibers back to their homes.
+In high-risk jobs, asbestos dust could get stuck to their clothes, hair, and skin.
+This put their loved ones at risk of exposure, even though they didn't directly work with asbestos themselves.

 - Treatment Options